 But I encountered a problem throughout the day.
 The lower mounting strap would slide up the frame, working its way in between two separate pieces of plastic.
 This made it really difficult to get the bag mounted tight enough to not slide around.

-The last tab allows me to really cinch down on the straps and get them super tight.
+The lash tab allows me to really cinch down on the straps and get them super tight.

 Update: On my first adventure ride I found that the right side Coyote bag rubbed on my leg but the left side did not.
 This is because the right D-ring is further forward than the left.
 To remedy this, I used a scrap of aluminum and built an offset bracket for the right D-ring.
 My only concern is that my boot may snag on it.